explosion/spaCy/website/docs/usage/rule-based-matching.md

 #### Validating and debugging EntityRuler patterns {#entityruler-pattern-validation}

-`EntityRuler` can validate patterns against a JSON schema with the option `validate=True`.
+The `EntityRuler` can validate patterns against a JSON schema with the option `validate=True`.
 See details under [Validating and debugging patterns](#pattern-validation).